wrenchgeek/hair_salon/README.md

 HAPPY FRIDAY!

-You are not granted rights or licenses to the trademarks of wordcount, including without limitation the Jim Patt name or logo.
+You are not granted rights or licenses to the trademarks of hair_salon, including without limitation the Jim Patt name or logo.

 Copyright 2015 Jim Patt